GodfatherOfBandwidth/FOSDDI/PHPIPAM - To Fork or Not To Fork.md

 configuration directive, or a checkbox in the GUI ... but this seems like it would be a LOT of work and could add a lot of confusion.

-With the development cycle of PHPIPAM being ... shall we say ... not rapid?
-Forking the project doesn't actually sound all that bad.
+The development cycle of PHPIPAM seems much more concerned with stability so forking the project doesn't actually sound all that bad.
 We could gain all the benefits of the excellent GUI PHPIPAM has to offer while coding in the necessary bits to make the integration with Kea and BIND work out-of-the-box.
 At the same time, we can remove the bits that are